-Spray isopropyl alcohol on the bladder and the reservoir cover, then clean them with a shop towel.
+Spray isopropyl alcohol on the bladder and the reservoir cover and clean them with a rag.

 All components must be completely dry before reinstalling them.
-Moisture residue from cleaning the bladder can leak out of the bladder as it dries, which can be misinterpreted as a system leak, when it is not.
+Moisture residue from cleaning the bladder can leak out of the bladder as it dries, which can be misinterpreted as a system leak.